Aryan-any/AI-powered-brochure-generator/README.md

 An intelligent tool that automatically creates a professional brochure for any company just by entering their website link.
 It uses AI to understand, extract, and organize content from the website and then presents it in a clean brochure format.

-This project works perfectly with both **OpenAI** models and **Ollama** models running locally, giving users the flexibility to choose between cloud-based or local inference.
+This project works perfectly with both **OpenAI** models and **Ollama** models running locally, users get the flexibility to choose between cloud-based or local inference.

 ---